 Housing Sector Opportunities

-Although subsidised state-led housing construction remains a government priority, budget constraints resulting from the global economic downturn will limit the extent to which the government will be able to continue to invest its own resources in housing development.
-To mobilise financing for the continuation of the government’s housing programme, the state has created a Housing Development Assets Fund (FADEH) – Presidential Decree 168/15 of 2015.
-Such initiatives, as well as incentives for public private partnerships and the creation of a task force to improve the participation of the private sector in the implementation of the National Urbanism and Housing Programme signal opportunities for residential financiers and developers along the housing supply chain.
+Although subsidised state-led housing construction remains a government priority, budget constraints resulting from the global economic downturn continue to limit the extent to which the government will be able to proceed with investments of its own resources in housing development.
+To mobilise financing for the continuation of the government’s housing programme, the state has created a Housing Development Assets Fund (FADEH) – under Presidential Decree 168/15 of 2015.
+Such initiatives, as well as incentives for public private partnerships and the creation of a task force to improve the participation of the private sector in the implementation of the National Urbanism and Housing Programme, signals opportunities for residential financiers and developers along the housing supply chain.
 Prospective legal reforms in the area of land and property should facilitate private sector investment, as well as generate tax revenues which can be allocated to further develop the housing sector.

-So far the lower income segment of the population has been virtually untouched by housing finance and development initiatives, in spite of the existence of a Housing Development Fund and a legislative regime which regulates cooperatives and micro-finance institutions.
-Moreover, most initiatives have been limited to the country’s capital and main urban areas.
+So far the lower income segment of the population remains virtually untouched by housing finance and development initiatives, in spite of the existence of a Housing Development Fund and a legislative regime which regulates cooperatives and micro-finance institutions.
+Moreover, most initiatives are still limited to the country’s capital and main urban areas.
 Best practices developed by established players such as KixiCrédito offer opportunities to be built on and further expanded.